Being a Landlord

 Many landlords also see their regulatory burden to be downright wrong in some areas.
 For example they are now required to check the immigration status of their tenants and landlord licencing has really taken a hold across many London Boroughs (started by the London Borough of Newham) as well as other parts of the country.

-Even their power to evict when there is no fault on the part of the tenant has made tougher since the introduction of the Deregulation Act 2015 which now provides 2 different notice regimes and steps brought in to curtail the evictions under what has become commonly known as those of ‘retaliatory eviction’.
+Even their power to evict when there is no fault on the part of the tenant has made tougher since the introduction of the Deregulation Act 2015 which now provides 2 different notice regimes along with steps brought in to curtail evictions under what has become commonly known as those of ‘retaliatory eviction’.

 There is no doubt that for many people, renting is a preferred choice of tenure and it works really well for both parties but for far too many, they are forced to rent because they cannot afford the deposits needed in order to purchase their own homes.
 There is also the issues facing leasehold tenure which seems to be turning the market on its head, with the Leasehold Knowledge Partnership being at the forefront of (ongoing) leasehold reform.